zhelc/qtcreator-4.11.0-zhelc/READMEbak.md

 SDK (release builds of Qt using MinGW and Visual C++ 2017 or later).
 For detailed information on the supported compilers, see
 <https://wiki.qt.io/Building_Qt_5_from_Git> .

+   1. Decide which compiler to use: MinGW or Microsoft Visual Studio.
+If you plan to contribute to Qt Creator, you should compile your changes with both compilers.

+   2. Install Git for Windows from <https://git-for-windows.github.io/>.
+If you plan to use the MinGW compiler suite, do not choose to put git in the default path of Windows command prompts.
+For more information, see step 9.

    3. Create a working directory under which to check out Qt and Qt Creator, for example, `c:\work`.
 If you plan to use MinGW and Microsoft Visual